 Pike County Hands of Hope (PCHOH), a 501c3 not-for-profit organization, was created in 2011 to provide compassionate assistance to Pike County, PA, residents who are homeless or near homeless.

 To many who live in rural areas and small towns, homeless people are largely invisible.
 Unless you know where to look, you would not know where to find them – perhaps spending the night in a parking lot at a shopping center or camping in the woods.
-Often, homeless people sleep on the floor in the home of a relative or friend who has taken them in.
+Often, homeless people sleep on the floor in the home of a relative or friend.
 Pike County currently does not have any emergency homeless shelters.

-PCHOH’s top priority is keeping families from facing the crisis of homelessness and/or helping someone about to lose their home to find a new home to live in.
+PCHOH’s top priority is keeping individuals and families from facing the crisis of homelessness and/or helping someone about to lose their home to find a new home to live in.
 A monthly food distribution offered in conjunction with Second Harvest helps to ensure that our neighbors in need do not have to choose between food and housing payments.

 In addition to helping meet basic urgent needs of shelter and food, Pike County Hands of Hope provides referrals to other agencies that may also offer assistance.